-For a recent milestone anniversary, my husband and I decided to indulge in a stay at the upscale Greyfield Inn on Cumberland Island, Ga.
+For a recent milestone anniversary, my husband and I decided to indulge in a stay at the upscale Greyfield Inn on Cumberland Island in Georgia.
 After all, if John Kennedy Jr. chose it for his wedding, surely it would be perfect for our anniversary.

 Cumberland Island is located along the coast and is part of the Georgia Golden Isles.
-Most of the Island is part of the Cumberland Island National Seashore and includes almost 10,000 acres of protected land in it’s natural state that encroach on grand plantations from another time in various states of disrepair.
+Most of the island is part of the Cumberland Island National Seashore and owned by the National Parks Service.
+This includes almost 10,000 acres of protected land in its natural state that encroach on grand plantations from another time, in various states of disrepair.

 Coupled with some wild horses and the yesteryear elegance of the Greyfield Inn, a trip to Cumberland Island Georgia can be a relaxing beach vacation or an intriguing adventure to uncover island secrets.

 The Greyfield Inn was a present from Lucy Carnegie, wife of the lesser known steel magnate Thomas Carnegie, to her daughter Margaret Ricketson.
 It was the smallest of the four homes she built on the island for her children.

 Lucy’s home, Dungeness, burned in 1959, supposedly in an act of revenge against the family.
 Its broken, ivy covered walls now serve as the backdrop for photos of the island’s approximately 150 feral horses, some decedents of a gift to the Carnegies from the King of Arabia (or so the story goes).

 The Carnegie decedents are the original and only owners of the The Greyfield Inn.
 They turned it into a hotel in the early 1960’s and still manage it today.